-This process will continue in earnest until the construction of the theater is completed and opened (the goal for which is in time for the 2020-2021 theater season, but no later than the 2022 deadline in the lease with the State), at which point actual expenditures and revenues will be tracked against the latest forecast; any adjustments necessary will be made based on monthly actuals.
+This process will continue in earnest until the construction of the theater is completed and opened (the goal for which is in time for the 2020-2021 theater season, but no later than 2022), at which point actual expenditures and revenues will be tracked against the latest forecast; any adjustments necessary will be made based on monthly actuals.

 Joe Adler and beyond